ComfyUI Extension: Flux Resolution

 1. Take any desired width and height as input

-5. Downscale the image if needed
+5. Downscale the image and adapt its ratio or not

 Check the example below !